Yamaha Motor Company: Automobile engines

 Yamaha also tried to produce a supercar in the 1990s, named the Yamaha OX99-11.
 It was made as a supercar to have a Yamaha Formula 1 engine as its powerplant and have Formula 1 technology in it.
 Even though their engines did not win a Grand Prix, by 1991 the team had produced a new engine, the OX99, and approached a German company to design an initial version of the car.
 Yamaha was not pleased with the result as it was too similar to sport cars of that time, so it contacted IAD to continue working on the project.
 By the beginning of 1992, just under 12 months after starting to work on the project, IAD came with an initial version of the car.
 The car's design was undertaken by Takuya Yura, and was originally conceived as a single seater; however, Yamaha requested a two-seater vehicle and a tandem seating arrangement was suggested which was in keeping with Yamaha's motorcycle expertise.
 This resulted in a radical and somewhat outrageous design based on Group C cars of the time, with features such as the cockpit-locking roof.
 It also shared the same chassis as the Formula 1 car, to try to give the consumer market a pure Formula 1 experience.
 Eventually disagreements with IAD over the budget made Yamaha take the project to its own Ypsilon Technology which was given six months to finish the project, otherwise it would be terminated.
 To make matters worse, Japan was in the midst of an economic downturn, which made Yamaha believe there would be no customers for the car, and so the project was cancelled in 1994 after many delays, with only 3 prototypes in existence.

+Concept cars

+Beginning in 2013 Yamaha revealed a series of concept cars developed in collaboration with Gordon Murray Design utilizing the company's iStream design process.
+The first concept, named the MOTIV, was revealed at the 43rd Tokyo Motor Show in 2013.
+The MOTIV was a compact city car designed to accommodate gasoline engines, EV drivetrains, hybrid systems, and range extenders.

+The second concept, the Sports Ride Concept, was revealed at the 44th Tokyo Motor Show in 2015.
+The concept was a lightweight two-seat sports car that drew inspiration from the company's motorcycles.
+The third concept, the Cross Hub Concept, was revealed at the 45th Tokyo Motor Show in 2017.
+The Cross Hub was a coupé utility with a diamond-shaped sitting arrangement to allow it to carry two motorcycles in the bed while retaining compact dimensions for urban use.
+Yamaha confirmed at the 46th Tokyo Motor Show in 2019 that cars were no longer in the company's plans.